LG LFX25961AL refrigerator woes

 I bought a new thermistor but it seems absolutely impossible to replace without taking apart the entire fridge.
 Unlike other fridge models, this one can’t be unplugged.
 The replacement part had bare leads and a 10 foot lead.

 At some point in diagnosing, either playing with the cable or rebooting the fridge, it went back to normal and has been fine for months.
 Still unsure what the problem was.
-Possible it could have been the flap between the fridge and freezer, but I was unable to confirm.
+Possibly it could have been the motorized vent between the fridge and freezer, but I was unable to confirm.

 No water, no ice for you

-The ice and water dispensers stopped working completely.
-When I rebooted the fridge, the icemaker lights would flash.
+The icemaker and both ice and water dispensers stopped working completely.
+When I rebooted the fridge, the icemaker lights would flash and then turn off.
 When trying to dispense water, the dispenser LED would also flash.
 After about 15 seconds, nothing would respond.
 To me it looked like a capacitor issue I encountered on another wine fridge, where not enough power was making it out of the mainboard.
 Manually turning the LED on or off through the display worked fine.

 Just to make sure, I removed the icemaker and water solenoid just in case one of them was shorting.
 But the problem seemed the same, the dispenser LED would flash and then not respond after a while.